 What makes or breaks a new program at a school?
 Often, preparedness and having all (or most) staff onboard.
 All of the systems of support need to be in place.
-If a school is considering adding a flex period to their school schedule for extra help, intervention, remediation, enrichment, etc.; the success that addition may depend on a few factors.
-At Enriching Students, for years we've worked with schools who have taken on flex time (or WIN time, activity periods, there can be many names!).
-We'd like to share a few things that we've found has helped schools succeed.
-First, it's the why.
+If a school is considering adding a flex period to their school schedule for extra help, intervention, remediation, enrichment, etc.; the success of that addition may depend on a few factors.
+At Enriching Students®, for years we’ve worked with schools who have taken on flex time (or WIN time, activity periods, advisory, etc.).
+We’d like to share a few things that we’ve found has helped schools succeed.
+First, it’s the why.

 Why Flex Time?

 What might be the biggest contributing factor to the success of any new program?
 Motive.
 Why does a school make changes?
 Is it simply to meet new standards required by the state, to win a special award?
 Sometimes, schools will decide to add a flex period because the state, or a certain accredited program, may require schools to provide time for extra help, intervention time, or maybe to build student-teacher relationships.
 This isn’t necessarily a bad motivation.
 And, flex time can be a great solution for this!
 But if that’s all there is to the goal, it will have limited success.
 After all, shouldn’t any new learning initiative really be about helping students to succeed?

 If an initiative is motivated by doing what is best for students, it has a better chance of survival.
 This doesn’t make it infallible, and it certainly isn’t a guarantee that it is going to succeed.
 But it means that staff, parents, and students alike will be more invested in it, and more willing to make necessary changes along the way.
 That way, it’s not just an idea being solely perpetuated by an administrator, or a handful of staff members.
 Understanding why a program is being added will help everyone become invested.
 But we’ll talk more about a ‘culture of investment’ later.
 Next, once everyone know why, the question becomes ‘How does this work?